cutwise/cutwise-api/README.md

 ## Overview

-This document describes the official Cutwise Platform REST API v2/v3.
+This document describes the official Cutwise Platform REST API.
 If you have any problems or requests, please feel free to contact [Cutwise Support](mailto:support@cutwise.com).

 Common APIs:
 - [Cutwise API Authentification](rest/auth.md)